Post job

 A rehab technician's role is to assist physical therapists and patients in a hospital or similar facility.
 Typically, their responsibilities revolve around gathering a patient's personal information and medical history, escorting them to corresponding rooms, and conducting initial tests and assessments.
 It is also essential to maintain records of all transactions, updating medical accounts promptly and accurately.
 Furthermore, a rehab technician may also perform basic treatments under the supervision of a physical therapist.
 There are also instances when they have to sanitize and clean therapy equipment, all in adherence to the facility's safety regulations and policies.

-There are some key differences in responsibilities as well.
-For example, a physical therapist assistant responsibilities require skills like "physical therapy treatment," "quality care," "snf," and "pet."
+There are some key differences in the responsibilities of each position.
+For example, physical therapist assistant responsibilities require skills like "physical therapy treatment," "quality care," "snf," and "pet."
 Meanwhile a typical rehab technician has skills in areas such as "customer service," "cpr," "cleanliness," and "taking care."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A rehabilitation aide is responsible for assisting patients with injuries, mental disorders, and illnesses in their treatment plans and medications.
 Rehabilitation aides monitor the patients' progress and update attending physicians regarding their conditions.
 They also prepare treatment rooms, including the materials and equipment for the medical procedures, and discuss the process with the patients.
 A rehabilitation aide must be highly organizational, especially in attending to different patients' needs and ensuring the safety and security of all facilities and assets.

-But both careers also use different skills, according to real physical therapist assistant resumes.
-While physical therapist assistant responsibilities can utilize skills like "pta," "quality care," "snf," and "pet," some rehabilitation aides use skills like "cpr," "cleanliness," "data entry," and "occupational therapy."
+Each career also uses different skills, according to real physical therapist assistant resumes.
+While physical therapist assistant responsibilities can utilize skills like "pta," "quality care," "snf," and "pet," rehabilitation aides use skills like "cpr," "cleanliness," "data entry," and "occupational therapy."

 Certified Occupational Therapy Assistants are professionals who work with licensed occupational therapists in providing therapy to patients.
 This therapy is usually related to the physical or mobility challenges of a patient.
 Certified Occupational Therapy Assistants help patients retain their skills, improve on their challenges, and eventually recover.
 They record the patient's progress after every therapy session.
 They may also help out in creating treatment plans for the patient.
 Since they spend a lot of time with patients, their inputs and recommendations are valuable in crafting and adjusting the treatment plan.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a physical therapist assistant is likely to be skilled in "pta," "physical therapy treatment," "quality care," and "direct supervision," while a typical certified occupational therapy assistant is skilled in "patient care," "occupational therapy," "occupational therapy treatments," and "adaptive."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a physical therapist assistant is likely to be skilled in "pta," "physical therapy treatment," "quality care," and "direct supervision," while a typical certified occupational therapy assistant is skilled in "patient care," "occupational therapy," "occupational therapy treatments," and "adaptive."

-Certified occupational therapy assistants typically study at similar levels compared with physical therapist assistants.
+Certified occupational therapy assistants earn the highest salary when working in the education industry, where they receive an average salary of $51,821.
+Comparatively, physical therapist assistants have the highest earning potential in the professional industry, with an average salary of $52,806.Most certified occupational therapy assistants achieve a similar degree level compared to physical therapist assistants.
 For example, they're 0.5% less likely to graduate with a Master's Degree, and 0.5% less likely to earn a Doctoral Degree.

 An occupational therapy assistant is primarily responsible for assisting an occupational therapist when handling patients at a clinic or similar setting.
 Their duties revolve around gathering patient information and medical history, treating patients using the therapist's care plan, monitoring a patient's progress, and maintaining an accurate and extensive record.
 There are also instances when an assistant must discuss the conditions and extent of treatment to patients and families, as well as monitor supplies and inventory.